Estonia Digital Nomad Visa Requirements 2025: Best Steps

 Visa Requirements & How to Apply

-We aim to provide a quick but accurate synopsis of the Estonia digital nomad visa requirements and steps.
+We aim to provide a concise yet accurate overview of the Estonia digital nomad visa requirements and the steps involved.
 Please let us know if you notice any inaccuracies so we can correct them.

 Country:Estonia

 Renewable Visa?Yes.
-After the first year, an Estonia digital nomad visa renewal is possible.
+After the first year, an Estonia digital nomad visa can be renewed.
 However, the maximum period of stay for foreigners on long-stay visas can’t exceed 548 days within a 730 consecutive-day period.

 Estonia Digital Nomad Visa Cost:€80 to €100 depending on the length of stay